 While feeding the hydraulic line through the bell hosing push the throw out bearing assembly against the input shaft bearing retainer.
 Then reinstall the mounting bolts by hand to avoid cross threading.

-Reinstalling Throw Out Bearing Secondary Cylinder Mounting Bolts Step 8 - Using a socket and ratchet evenly tighten the mounting bolts, reinstall any plastic clips that were removed in the process, the new bearing and cylinder is ready for use.
+Using a socket and ratchet evenly tighten the mounting bolts to factory specifications which is usually 7 to 10 foot pounds.
+Reinstall any plastic clips that were removed in the process.
+Spin the bearing by hand to make sure it moves freely and with no irregular noises.
+The new bearing and cylinder is ready for the transmission to be reinstalled.

 4. Refill Clutch Fluid: If the throw out bearing was replaced with the slave cylinder the clutch fluid will need to be refilled.
 Remove the cap to the fluid reservoir under the hood of the car and add brake fluid (brake fluid is the same as clutch fluid) to the full line and reinstall the cap.
 Some vehicles use the brake master to supply fluid to the clutch master and slave cylinders.